Recruit-R/RecruitR/README.md

 - [x] hosting with vercel
 - [ ] testing

-See the [open issues](https://github.com/Recruit-R/RecruitR/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Recruit-R/RecruitR/issues) for a a more comprehensive list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>